Plugin Development

 Quick Start

-A Semo plugin is a standard Node module, but it needs to conform to certain directory and file structure conventions.
-Since these conventions are often hard to remember, we provide various auxiliary tools for plugin developers or tool users, such as code auto-generation.
-This describes the recommended plugin development process, but after becoming familiar with it, you can also manually build a plugin starting from an empty directory.
+A Semo plugin is a standard Node module that follows certain directory and file structure conventions.
+To simplify the process, we provide tools like code auto-generation.
+Below is the recommended plugin development flow, but once familiar, you can also build a plugin from an empty directory.

 semo create semo-plugin-xyz --template=pluginThis uses the built-in plugin template.
-As mentioned in the configuration management section, we can completely override the repo and branch options, or override the --template option to avoid passing default parameters every time.
+As mentioned in configuration management, you can override the repo, branch, or --template options.

 cd semo-plugin-xyz